tejen/codepath-flicks/README.md

 The following **additional** features are implemented:

-- [X] Table/Collection State persists across Tab Bar tabbed views.t
+- [X] Table/Collection State persists across Tab Bar tabbed views.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):